Criminal charges possible in killing of Cincinnati gorilla

 In the wild, adult male silverbacks such as Harambe are leaders of groups of gorillas known as troops.
 They develop the silver patch on their coats as they mature.

-(Additional reporting by Barbara Goldberg and Gina Cherelus in New York, Brendan O'Brien in Milwaukee; Editing by Bill Trott and Michael Perry)
+(Additional reporting by Barbara Goldberg and Gina Cherelus in New York; Editing by Bill Trott)